MTUS/mt-net/Core/README.md

 * **controllerActionName:** The name of the action on on the above controller (defaults to "display").

 * **disallowedPaths:** A comma-delimited list of paths for which content should be ignored.
+The content repository will not index content for paths that begin with htese values.
 Use this protect paths to which your application needs to respond.
 Example, "/content".
 Defaults to blank.